rrc012/SQL-Snippets/README.md

-# SQL-Snippets
+T-SQL Scripts
-These SQL Snippets are used in SSMS Boost to enhance productivity
+These SQL Scripts/Snippets are curated from blogs, ebooks, websites and some of them were self-authored for reuse.